tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

 #### CAN (Controller Area Network) bus

-* CAS was originally designed for the automotive industry, to allow many electronic devices distributed around the chassis and bodywork of a vehicle to link together via a two-wire interface.
+* CAN was originally designed for the automotive industry, to allow many electronic devices distributed around the chassis and bodywork of a vehicle to link together via a two-wire interface.
 * The alternative was for every device to have a bundle of wires leading back to the central control module of the vehicle, and these ’wiring looms’ as they are referred to, were complex and difficult to maintain.